mdn/browser-compat-data/docs/data-guidelines/README.md

 - `"partial_implementation": true`: One browser exposes a constructor, `Example()`, but it always throws an error.
 Other browsers implement the constructor's intended behavior.
 This confuses feature detection because `typeof Example === "function"` returns `true`, even though the constructor does not work.

-This guideline was proposed and adopted in [#26780](https://github.com/mdn/browser-compat-data/pull/26780).
+This guideline was proposed and adopted in [#26780](https://github.com/mdn/browser-compat-data/pull/26780) and expanded in [#29661](https://github.com/mdn/browser-compat-data/pull/29661).

 ## `"partial_implementation"` requires a note